 TERM (ACRONYM) DEFINITION European Interoperability cartography (EIC) The European Interoperability cartography (EIC) is based on EIRA; it documents European interoperability services and tools and intends to facilitate reuse.
 European Interoperability Reference Architecture (EIRA) The European Interoperability Reference Architecture (EIRA) is a reference architecture for designing and describing digital public services across borders and sectors.
 The EIRA is aligned with the European Interoperability Framework (EIF) and complies with the context given in the European Interoperability Strategy (EIS).
 A common EIRA facilitates interoperability between public administrations and the reuse of solutions when developing European Public Services at the various levels of the administration.
+European Library of Interoperability Specifications (ELIS) The EIRA Library of Interoperability Specifications is a library containing the standards and specifications defining the interoperability requirements of the architectural building blocks (ABBs) contained in the European Interoperability Reference Architecture (EIRA).
+The aim of this library is supporting solutions architects when modelling using EIRA.
 Interoperability "Interoperability" means the ability of disparate and diverse organisations to interact towards mutually beneficial and agreed common goals, involving the sharing of information and knowledge between the organisations, through the business processes they support, by means of the exchange of data between their respective ICT systems.
 Interoperability (IOP) Quick Assessment The Interoperability (IOP) Quick Assessment determines solution potential IOP by applying the proposed quick assessment methodology.
+PURI A URI is a compact sequence of characters that identifies an abstract or physical resource.
+A URI can be classified as a locator, a name, or both.
+Using persistent, well-formed URIs can help Member States overcome conflicts of semantic interoperability, enabling them to provide cross-border public services and supporting the Single Market.
 Reusability The degree to which IT solutions, information and data are used in contexts other than its original, intended or main purpose.
 Reusability Assessment The Reusability Assessment determines if a solution is considered as reusable.
 The current version of the methodology for solution Reusability Assessment includes seven reusability criteria.
 The main objective of these reusability criteria is to identify a number of solutions which could be reused in the framework of other projects and EU initiatives.
-Reusability (RES) Quick Assessment The Reusability (RES) Quick Assessment determines Application component/service RES by applying the proposed quick assessment methodology.
+Reusability (RUS) Quick Assessment The Reusability (RUS) Quick Assessment determines Application component/service RUS by applying the proposed quick assessment methodology.
 Trans European Solution (TES) An operational Interoperable European Solution developed by the European Commission or other bodies (in some cases co-funded by Member States) in support to the implementation and advancement of EU policies.